Vertical-axis wind turbine: Types

+There are two main types of Vertical Axis Wind Turbines.
+I.e. Savonius Wind turbine and Darrieus wind turbine.
+The Darrieus rotor comes in various subforms, including helix-shaped, disc-like, and the H-rotor with straight blades.
+These turbines typically have three slim rotor blades driven by lift forces, allowing them to achieve high speeds.

+Various simple designs may exist for vertical wind turbines, as detailed below.
+In practice, you may come across a range of variations and combinations, with developers frequently demonstrating their creativity in crafting diverse forms of vertical wind turbines.

 Savonius

-The Savonius wind turbine (SWT) is a drag-type Vertical Axis Wind Turbine (VAWT).
+The Savonius wind turbine (SWT) is a drag-type VAWT.
 The common design includes a rotating shaft with two or three scoops that catch the incoming wind.
-Due to its simplistic and robust design and its relatively low efficiency it is used whenever reliability is more important than efficiency.
+Due to its simplistic and robust design and its relatively low efficiency, it is used whenever reliability is more important than efficiency.
 One reason for the low efficiency of a Savonius wind turbine is that roughly only half of the turbine generates positive torque, while the other side moves against the wind and thus produces negative torque.
 A variant of SWT is the Harmony wind turbine with helix-shaped blades and an automatic furling mechanism during high-speed wind conditions.

-Darreius
+Darrieus

-The Darreius wind turbine is a lift-type Vertical Axis Wind Turbine (VAWT).
+The Darrieus wind turbine is a lift-type VAWT.
 The original design included a number of curved aerofoil blades with the tips attached on a rotating shaft.
-However, there are designs that use vertical airfoils, referred to as H-rotor or Giromill Darreius wind turbines.
-Furthermore, the blades of the Darreius wind turbine can be shaped into a helix to reduce the torque ripple effect on the turbine by spreading the torque evenly over the revolution.

-Being lift-type devices, the Darreius wind turbines can extract more power from the wind than drag-type wind turbines, such as the Savonius wind turbine.
+However, there are also designs that use straight vertical airfoils, referred to as H-rotor or Giromill Darrieus wind turbines.
+Furthermore, the blades of the Darrieus wind turbine can be shaped into a helix to reduce the torque ripple effect on the turbine by spreading the torque evenly over the revolution.
+Being lift-type devices, the Darrieus wind turbines can extract more power from the wind than drag-type wind turbines, such as the Savonius wind turbine.

 Revolving wing

-Revolving Wing Wind Turbines or Rotating Wing Wind Turbines are a new category of lift-type Vertical Axis Wind Turbines (VAWT) which use 1 vertically standing, non-helical airfoil to generate 360-degree rotation around a vertical shaft that runs through the center of the airfoil.
+Revolving wing wind turbines or rotating wing wind turbines are a new category of lift-type VAWTs which use 1 vertically standing, non-helical airfoil to generate 360-degree rotation around a vertical shaft that runs through the center of the airfoil.